enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-09-25 Refactor

+When I was doing the last batch of features, I realized that the code is very messy in some parts, so I took  a few hours to refactor things around to make it easier to add new features in the next work sessions.
+I think this round is mostly done by now, so I'll go back to working on features.

 ## 2023-09-22 Pre-meeting fixes

 I added a first version of the [related_work](related_work.md) notes.
 Also, I fixed some bugs with the saving and loading of the config file (it was generating a 40MB JSON before for some reason).
 Now that works OK, together with manually ignoring commits.
 Made a small change to improve the import of text sources in NVivo, should be working fine now, both with text sources and codes.